 (1) The Minister shall carry out, or cause to be carried out, a review of the operation of this Act as soon as practicable after the expiration of 5 years from the coming into operation of Part 3 of the Real Estate Legislation Amendment Act 1995 1.

-(2) The Minister shall prepare a report based on his review of this Act and shall as soon as practicable after the preparation thereof, cause the report to be laid before each House of Parliament.
+(2) The Minister shall prepare a report based on the Minister’s review of this Act and shall as soon as practicable after the preparation thereof, cause the report to be laid before each House of Parliament.

 [Section 90 amended by No. 59 of 1995 s.
-53.]

-Schedule 1 — Provisions relating to holding and disposal of security bonds and the income therefrom

-[s.
-29(4)]
+53; No. 60 of 2011 s.
+85.]

+Part VII — Savings and transitional provisions relating to the Residential Tenancies Amendment Act 2011

+[Heading inserted by No. 60 of 2011 s.
+86.]

+Division 1 — Contracting out

-[Heading amended by No. 19 of 2010 s.
-29(2).]
+[Heading inserted by No. 60 of 2011 s.
+86.]

-Part A — Preliminary matters
+91. Savings in relation to contracting out of standard terms

+(1) In this section —

+commencement day means the day on which the Residential Tenancies Amendment Act 2011 section 80(3) comes into operation.

+(2) If a residential tenancy agreement subsisting immediately before the commencement day contains a provision referred to in section 82(3), as in force immediately before that day, then that provision of the agreement continues to have effect after the commencement day despite the deletion of section 82(3) by section 80(3) of the Residential Tenancies Amendment Act 2011.

+[Section 91 inserted by No. 60 of 2011 s.
+86.]

+Division 2 — Security bonds held in AFI

-[Heading amended by No. 19 of 2010 s.
-29(2).]
+[Heading inserted by No. 60 of 2011 s.
+86.]

-1. Terms used in this Schedule
+92. Terms used

-In this Schedule —
+In this Part —

-authorised agent means a public officer appointed by the bond administrator to be his agent and included in a notice of such appointment published in the Gazette;

-authorised financial institution means —
+authorised financial institution or AFI means —

-(a) an ADI (authorised deposit-taking institution) as defined in section 5 of the Banking Act 1959 of the Commonwealth;
+(a) an ADI (authorised deposit taking institution) as defined in the Banking Act 1959 (Commonwealth) section 5; or

 (b) a bank constituted by a law of a State, a Territory or the Commonwealth; or